 Foreclosure is a situation no mortgage holder wants to face.
-Generally, when a borrower has defaulted on the terms of the home loan by not keeping up with the scheduled payments, a lender can start a foreclosure.
-Foreclosure is basically when a mortgage lender starts a legal process through the court system to take ownership and sell an asset (usually a home) in an attempt to collect the remaining balance on a defaulted loan originally issued to the borrower to purchase that asset.
+Generally, when a borrower has defaulted on the home loan terms by not keeping up with the scheduled payments, a lender can start foreclosure.
+Foreclosure is when a mortgage lender starts a legal process through the court system to take ownership and sell an asset (usually a home) to collect the remaining balance on a defaulted loan originally issued to the borrower to purchase that asset.

 Communicate.
-As tempting as it may be to avoid meeting or speaking with a creditor, dodging their phone calls, and disregarding mailed notices, are often the worst thing you can do in this type of situation.
+As tempting as it may be to avoid meeting or speaking with a creditor, dodging their phone calls and disregarding mailed notices are often the worst you can do in this situation.
 Be open and upfront.
-Speak with the lender in general about the type of financial issues you are facing.
+Speak with the lender in general about the financial issues you are facing.
 If you can demonstrate a good faith effort and a sensible plan to get back on track with payments, most lenders will work with you on refinancing or loan modification.
-For the most part, lenders do not want to foreclose on a home, but if they can’t reach or work with the borrower, it becomes the only option.
+For the most part, lenders do not want to foreclose on a home, but it becomes the only option if they can’t reach or work with the borrower.

 Avoid Scams Targeting Struggling Homeowners.
-A simple online search seeking help with mortgage issues yields a countless number of scams designed to target the vulnerable.
-Be sure to avoid any 3rd party company who advertise they can rescue you from foreclosure.
+A simple online search seeking help with mortgage issues yields countless scams designed to target the vulnerable.
+Be sure to avoid any 3rd party company that advertises they can rescue you from foreclosure.
 Most of these companies make empty promises, take your money, and leave you in a more dire financial shape than they found you.
-These shady companies may pose as a “free” service, but they are actually set up to get your personal information, possibly stealing your identity, and starting a whole new string of financial troubles.
-It IS encouraged, however, to seek advice and guidance from government (HUD) approved agencies or web sites.
+These shady companies may pose as a “free” service, but they are set up to get your personal information, possibly steal your identity, and start a whole new string of financial troubles.
+It IS encouraged, however, to seek advice and guidance from government (HUD) approved agencies or websites.